• Skip to primary navigation

 Feel free to watch the video below to see the transformation and follow us on YouTube!

 I hope this makes you want to try making your own DIY wood valances in your home.
-If you decide to do this, please come back and let us know how it went.
+If you decide to do this, please let us know how it went.
 We would love to hear from you.

 Popular DIY Painting Projects: